AndersDeath/diary2/000-current.md

 # 21 April - Friday - Yerevan - 204 day of immigration

 So, Today was a last working day before my vacation.
 I can start chilling =).
 That's amazing.
 Tomorrow we age going to Rome.
-I think that the diary record will be write down in Yerevan.
+I think that the diary record will be write down in Yerevan. but on Sunday I will make it in the place.